How to Create a Google Analytics Report In Minutes

 Assessing user behavior helps you understand the general consensus of how the audience perceives your content.

 Again, this is all about disclosing the performance of your web content in aggregate.
-Audience behavior can answer the following questions: (that we’re sure your client’s or executives will be asking)
+Audience behavior can answer the following questions:

 - Is the content engaging enough?